 Techniques and practices that encourage children to take responsibility for their own actions within a formal group setting.
-PRE: ESL 93R or appropriate ESL placement exam

 COREQ: Work in a child care setting or acceptance as an intern at AWC Child Development Learning Laboratory (CDLL).

 ECE 109 Enhancing Family Involvement